Scatter Plot in Tableau – 6 Quick Steps to Create a Scatter Chart

 Summary

-This concludes our tutorial on scatter plots in Tableau.
-Here, we learned how to create a scatter plot and where to use one.
+This was all about scatter plots in Tableau.
+Here, we learned how to create a scatter plot and where to use it.
 We hope you were able to learn the process of the creation of a scatter with ease.

 Explore Tableau Hierarchy Data and learn to create groups in tableau.